 MRDLG = Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination <math>NE = Not Established.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminationNE = Not Established.

-$\mathbf{NR} = \text{Not Regulated}.$
+NR = Not Regulated.